Cube steak is the secret to quick, delicious meals. Learn how to cook it perfectly with this easy recipe and tips. Try it out tonight!

 How to cook cube steak

-Note: An alternate way of cooking cube steak, and the way we had it most of the time when I was growing up, is to skip the milk and egg mixture and just lightly flour the steak and fry it.
+Note: An alternate way of cooking cube steak, and how we had it most of the time when I was growing up, is to skip the milk and egg mixture, lightly flour the steak, and fry it.
 That’s also how we cooked pork chops and pieces of cut round steak that weren’t cubed.
-On a super busy weeknight, that’s the way to go!
-But my family prefers the extra breading that comes with dipping in the milk and egg so that’s how I usually do it.

-Make an assembly line with a baking sheet, two pie plates, a large skillet, vegetable oil, and a paper-towel lined plate.
+Make an assembly line with a baking sheet, two pie plates, a large skillet, vegetable oil, and a paper-towel-lined plate.
 I also like to have whatever sides I’m serving with the steak ready to go so we can eat as soon as the steak is done.

-Step 2.
 Place about two cups of flour in a pie plate and add some Tony’s seasoning or just salt and pepper.
 In another pie plate, stir an egg and half a tablespoon of hot sauce into about two cups of buttermilk.
 Place cube steaks on the baking pan and sprinkle with salt and pepper and a little Worcestershire sauce.

-Step 3.
 Dip the steaks in the flour mixture, then buttermilk, then again in the flour.
 Place the steaks back on the baking pan.
 You can also double this and start by dipping the steaks in the buttermilk, then flour, then milk again, then flour again.
 That’s a little much for me, but whatever floats your boat.

 Pro Tip: I like to have my oil heating while I’m dipping the steaks.
 You can use vegetable oil, canola oil, peanut oil, or even shortening.
 The oil should be about half an inch in the skillet, just enough to slightly come up the sides of the steak but not to cover it.
 Heat on medium-high heat until it sizzles if you drop in a sprinkle of flour or water.